rafikmatta/lstm-canadian-stocks/README.md

-# Deep Learning for Prediction of stock price movement using momentum
+# Applying reinforcment learning and LSTMs to predict stock price movement using momentum

 ## Abstract